-Have you ever scrubbed and scrubbed your bathroom fixtures just to have them still be stained?
-The pesky stains on sinks, bathtubs, showers, and toilets are hard water stains, and they are difficult to clean.
+Have you ever scrubbed and scrubbed your bathroom fixtures to have them still stained?
+The pesky stains on sinks, bathtubs, showers, and toilets are hard water stains, and they are challenging to clean.
 However, there’s no need to use costly chemical cleaners.
-Vinegar, baking soda, and borax (we’ll explain) will do the trick.
+Vinegar, baking soda, and Borax (we’ll explain) will do the trick.

 Toilets-Vinegar and Baking Soda

-- Start by pouring a cup of vinegar in the toilet and stir it around with a toilet brush.
+- Start by pouring a cup of vinegar into the toilet and stirring it with a toilet brush.
 You can let it sit for a minute before the next step.

-- Next, add 1 cup of baking soda into the bowl followed by another cup of vinegar
+- Next, add 1 cup of baking soda to the bowl and another cup of vinegar.

 - Allow the bowl to fizz for 10 minutes.

-- Grab your toilet brush and swish the solution around the bowl, make sure to get all stains that may be above the water line.
+- Grab your toilet brush and swish the solution around the bowl; get all stains above the water line.

 - Let the solution sit awhile and scrub any extra stains, flush the bowl when done

-- Pour a ¼ cup of Borax into the toilet bowl and swish it around with a brush
+- Pour a ¼ cup of Borax into the toilet bowl and swish it with a brush.

 - Next, add 1 cup of vinegar and let the mixture sit for 20 minutes